PUT CREDIT SPREADS

 DEFINING RISK AND MAXIMIZING RETURNS

-By selling the put option, you agree to buy shares at the agreed upon price by the agreed upon expiration date.
-By buying the put option, you have the right to sell shares at the agreed upon price by the same agreed upon expiration date.
-Thus risk is defined and capital requirements are minimal.
+By selling the higher strike short put option leg, you agree to buy shares at this higher strike price by the agreed upon expiration date.
+By buying the lower strike long put option leg, you have the right to sell shares at the lower strike price by the same agreed upon expiration date.
+Thus risk is defined by the lower strike price long option leg and capital requirements are minimal based on the strike width of the put strikes (see below).

-Taken together, an option spread is where you sell an option and also buy a further-out-of-the money option for downside protection.
-The difference in the premium received and premium paid out, is the credit spread income collected.
+Taken together, a put option spread is where you sell an option and also buy a further-out-of-the money option for a net credit.
+The difference in the premium received and premium paid out, is the max profit.
+At expiration, both puts expire worthless if the underlying stock remains above the higher strike short put leg.

 In this manner, you agree to buy shares at $112, you also have the right to sell shares at $107.
 This will cap your losses at $455 ($500 strike width less premium received).
 If the stock breaks below the $107 strike protection leg, you would be assigned at $112 and exercise your right to sell shares at $107 per share.
 The $4.55 per share loss is the max loss you can incur and factoring in the $45 of net premium income, the net loss is capped at $455.
 The stock can drop to $0 per share and your loss is still capped at $455 (Figure 1).